Mexican drug cartel operators posed as U.S. officials to target Americans in timeshare scam, Treasury Department says

 While the victims' families believed their children worked at a normal call center, the office was in fact run by Jalisco, Mexico's most violent gang.

-The Department of Justice has called the Jalisco cartel to be "one of the five most dangerous transnational criminal organizations in the world."
-The cartel's leader, Nemesio Oseguera, "El Mencho," is among the most sought by Mexican and U.S. authorities.
+The Department of Justice has called the Jalisco cartel "one of the five most dangerous transnational criminal organizations in the world."
+The cartel's leader, Nemesio Oseguera, aka "El Mencho," is among the most sought by Mexican and U.S. authorities.

 for more features.